 How will the books be shipped?
 The books will be shipped from a fulfillment house in northern California within 1-2 business days of receiving the order.
 Books are shrink-wrapped and shipped in a sturdy “ez-fold” book box (not an envelope) to help ensure their safe arrival.

 What shipping options do you offer?
 For customers in the U.S., available shipping options are USPS First Class mail (5-9 days) and media mail (lower cost, 7-14 days).
 International shipments are sent USPS International First Class (usually arriving within 15 days).
-Canadian customers also have the option of FedEx Ground, which is faster but also more expensive (this is only offered on this website, not Amazon).
+Canadian customers also have the option of FedEx Ground, which is faster but also more expensive.
 I do not make a profit from the shipping fees, and strive to keep these costs as low as possible.
 If you have any questions or concerns about shipping, please email [email protected].

 What if my book came to me damaged or I need to return it for some reason?
 If your book arrived damaged, please send a photo of the damage, with your name and mailing information, to [email protected].
 To return unworn or unaltered books, email [email protected] within 14 days of receiving the order for instructions ($5 will be deducted to cover restocking).
 We are not liable for lost or stolen packages.

 What’s the difference between ordering on Amazon.com and on this website?
 The only difference is that if you are already registered with Amazon, checkout will be a little faster (since you don’t have to enter your name, address, credit card, etc.).
-There is no real difference in shipping costs, the only one being that this website offers two shipping options to Canadian customers: (1) USPS First Class, and (2) FedEx Ground, which is a little faster and more costly.
-Books sold on Amazon sell at the same price as on this website ($35, hardcover), and do not come with any FREE or Prime shipping options at this time.
+Books sold on Amazon sell at the same price as on this website ($35, hardcover), and do come with Prime shipping options.